chbeu/chbeu.github.io/content/teaching/summerschools.md

 ---
+- ACM Summer School on Recommender Systems (RecSys 2024 Summer School), Bari, Italy, October 2024
+  - Session on “Fantastic Reviews—and how to write them" with Olivier Jeunen
-- 15th European Summer School on Information Retrieval (ESSIR 2024), Amsterdam, The Netherlands, July 2024
+- 15th European Summer School on Information Retrieval (ELLIS ESSIR 2024), Amsterdam, The Netherlands, July 2024
   - Session on “How to do reviews"
 - ACM Summer School on Recommender Systems (RecSys 2023 Summer School), Copenhagen, Denmark, September 2023
   - Session on “Fairness"